willemt/dogebox/protocol/one-folder-protocol.rst

 When receiving this message, we:

-    - if handshake is valid, reply with handshake
+    - if handshake is valid, reply with handshake, and send our piece and file log
     - if handshake is invalid, drop the connection

 *highest_piece*